How to Identify and Deal With Basement Bugs

 Pity the poor centipede.
 His best feature is the exact same thing that freaks so many people out, lots of legs.
 Centipedes are quick-moving scavengers and predators that prowl your basement floor at night.
 I have to confess that centipedes make me scream, and I love insects of all kinds.
 It's that leg thing!
 The other thing about centipedes is that, yes, they bite, and, yes, they're poisonous.
 But the ones in your basement aren't going to hurt you unless you pick one up and give it no option.

-Some ways to get rid of centipedes include:
+Some ways to drive away centipedes include:

 - Get rid of other small household pests.
 The centipedes will move to someone else’s house, where there’s more to eat.